Practice Expertise

 Education

-• Universities – acted for multiple universities in many student disciplinary matters (both academic and general misconduct), including in subsequent challenges lodged with external bodies (including the Supreme Court, Federal Court, High Court, administrative tribunals, crime and corruption State regulators and State ombudsmen)
+• Universities in every State and Territory of Australia – advised and/or acted in many student disciplinary matters (both academic and general misconduct), including in subsequent challenges lodged with external bodies (including the Supreme Court, Federal Court, High Court, administrative tribunals, crime and corruption State regulators and State ombudsmen)

-• Universities – drafted new grievance and misconduct regulations, policies and procedures, including in relation to allegations of sexual assault and sexual harassment against students, to ensure compliance with the Commonwealth regulatory regime so that administrative decisions withstand legal challenge in the State and Commonwealth courts and tribunals
+• Universities – drafted new grievance and misconduct regulations, policies and procedures, including in relation to allegations of sexual assault, sexual harassment and other gender-bvased violence against students, to ensure compliance with the Commonwealth regulatory regime and so that administrative decisions withstand legal challenge in the State and Commonwealth courts and tribunals

-• Alphacrucis University College and the Australian College of Theology – acted in proceedings in the Administrative Appeals Tribunal successfully challenging decisions by the Commonwealth regulator (TEQSA) refusing registration in the category of university college
+• Creation of new universities and university colleges – Acted for Navitas (SAE University College), Australian College of Theology, Alphacrucis University College and Sydney College of Divinity in proceedings in the Administrative Appeals Tribunal, successfully challenging decisions by the Commonwealth regulator (TEQSA) refusing registration in the category of university college and/or negotiating settlement of the proceedings by TEQSA agreeing to that outcome

 Education